ManojBharath/POC31_Cost_Optimization_and_Budget_Alerting/README.md

-# AWS Mini Project: Cost Optimization & Budget Alerting
+# AWS Mini Project: Cost Optimization & Budget Alerting.

 # Overview
 This project demonstrates how to monitor AWS costs using AWS Budgets and receive alerts via SNS when spending exceeds a defined threshold.